 Her practice, Faed Browne Architects, is a small company of 3 staff currently specialising in alterations to Listed Buildings and other contemporary residential work.
 The practice has also worked with a number of high profile cafés, restaurants, bars and hotels where design has been an integral part of the establishments.

-Andrea began teaching 1st year students at Edinburgh College of Art in 2002, and now leads a studio for the final year Master of Architecture programme.
+Andrea began teaching 1st year students at Edinburgh College of Art in 2002, has ran an MArch studio 'North' for several years, and is currently Course Organiser for 2nd year and design tutor in 4th year.

 Studios she has worked with include ‘64°N’, which involved researching, making and placing architecture at the edge of the northern temperate zone along latitude 64° N and resulted in student awards including the RIAS Silver Medal for Best Scottish Student 2013.
 The Baltic Edge studio investigates the architecture of the Baltic ports, in particular the Gateway, Copenhagen.
 The moving land/sea edge,the changing urban environment and the Northern European’s relationship to water isthe focus of these studios.